dometdemont/DO288-apps/nodejs-helloworld/README.md

 - Optional parameter: catalog is the catalog json file on the application server.
 Default: list the default catalog content.

 #### PUT<a name="PUT"></a>
-Build and retrieve or run an installer or a Heat template from an HTML session available on the application server:
+Build and retrieve or run an installer or a Heat template from an HTML session available on the application server, or build a new session:

 `curl -X PUT -H "Content-Type: application/json"  http://<host:port>/<session>/<target>[?project=<project>&catalog=<catalog>] --data <resources>`

 Where:
 - session is the HTML session file to start from on the application server, typically hpe5g.html delivered as an empty session by the github project.
-This session can be user defined in interactive mode and dropped on the application server for the headless mode, for instance to start from a known set of backing services.
+This session can be user defined and dropped on the application server, for instance to start from a known set of backing services.
 - target is either:
     - deploy: to deploy resources on existing OpenShift clusters from the application server.
 Prerequisites:
       - bash is the default shell interpreter